 Appendix 8 Authority Meetings: Agendas and Minutes

-Appendix 9 Public Notices and Results of Meeting

-Appendix 10 Resolutions
+Appendix 9 Resolutions

-Appendix 11 Copy of Advertisement for Recycling Coordinator

 EXECUTIVE SUMMARY

-The following solid waste management plan prepared for the Cumberland Plateau Regional Waste Management Authority (Authority) is submitted in accordance with 9 VAC 20-130-10 et seq.
+The following solid waste management plan prepared for the Cumberland Plateau Regional Waste Management Authority (Authority) is submitted in accordance with 9 VAC 20-130-40 et seq.
 The region under the umbrella of the Authority is composed of Buchanan County and the incorporated town of Grundy, Dickenson County and the incorporated towns of Clinchco, Clintwood and Haysi, and Russell County and the incorporated towns of Cleveland, Honaker, and Lebanon.
 The region was formed in 1991 under the original solid waste management plan prepared by the Cumberland Plateau Planning District Commission in conjunction with Thompson and Litton for the Counties of Buchanan, Dickenson, and Russell.
-The plan was dated July 1, 1991.
+The first plan was dated July 1, 1991.
 The documentation forming the region is included in Appendix 1.